glotzerlab/signac-docs/docs/source/query.rst

 Query API
 =========

-As briefly described in :ref:`project-job-finding`, the :py:meth:`~signac.Project.find_jobs()` method provides much more powerful search functionality beyond simple selection of jobs with specific state point values.
+As briefly described in :ref:`project-job-finding`, the :py:meth:`~signac.Project.find_jobs()` method provides much more powerful search functionality beyond simple selection of jobs with specific :term:`state points <state point>`.
-One of the key features of **signac** is the possibility to immediately search managed data spaces to select desired subsets as needed.
+One of the key features of **signac** is the possibility to search the :term:`project` workspace to select desired subsets as needed.

 .. note::